ryan4yin/nix-config/outputs/README.md

 ## Tests

+Testing is not necessary when your configuration is not complex, but with the increase in the number and configuration of your machines, testing becomes more and more important.

-We have two types of tests: eval tests and nixos tests.
+We have two types of tests: eval tests and nixos tests, both of which can help us detect many obscure errors early, so as to avoid testing directly in the real world, and to avoid failures in personal computers and even corporate online environments.

 Related projects & docs: